Anuj-Kanada/Usefull-Linux-command/README.md

 - wget - Direct download files from the internet
 - iptables - Base firewall for all other firewall utilities to interface with
 - apt, pacman, yum, rpm - Package managers depending on the distribution
+- sudo - Command to escalate privileges in Linux